Ruby Grafana Reporter

 Features

-- Easy-to-use configuration wizard, including fully automated functionality to create a demo report for your dashboard
+- Easy-to-use configuration wizard including automated demo report creation

 - Include dynamic content from grafana (find here a reference for all